A spirit of optimism and a budding entrepreneurial zeal can be seen as you travel around the Cuban capital.

 One of Cuba’s most emblematic choices, La Guarida, the original and still one of the best paladares, gained global attention when it appeared in Tomas Gutiérrez cinematic masterpiece Fresa y Chocolate.

-Getting around Havana is a cultural experience unto itself.
+Getting around Havana is a cultural experience in itself.

 The most expedient and prosaic options are the modern tourist taxis managed by Cuba’s Ministry of Transport under the umbrella of Cubataxi.